Improving your project with SBT

 +- /scala

 The layout of /src should be obvious for everyone who ever worked on projects with a Maven-ish directory structure.
-We have 2 directories here, /src/main and /src/test, which in turn group source code by languages (so Java files would be under /java subdirectory, Scala files within /scala, etc) and resources that are in resources directory (there are exceptions like Android build configuration, but we’ll leave that for another day).
+We have 2 directories here, /src/main and /src/test, which in turn group source code by languages (so Java files would be under the /java subdirectory, Scala files within /scala, etc.), and resources in the resources directory (there are exceptions like Android build configuration, but we’ll leave that for another day).

 Right now build.sbt and /project are more interesting to us.
-The former is the most important file to lookup by SBT when we run sbt command within our-project directory. /project is kind of a second-class citizen here: we can use it to empower build.sbt file and make sure that version of SBT used to build project will be consistent in all environments.
+The former is the most important file to look up by SBT when we run the sbt command within the our-project directory. /project is kind of a second-class citizen here: we can use it to empower the build.sbt file and make sure that the version of SBT used to build the project will be consistent in all environments.

-Simple build definition could look like this one:
+A simple build definition could look like this:

 name := "our-project"